Client

 Solution

-Here's a short video showing how users could reference to the checklist, and what it looks like when all actions are complete:
+Here's a short video showing how users could reference the checklist, and what it looks like when all actions are complete: